 Raul Julia (Getty Images / George Rose)

 Raul Julia's celebrated acting career made him one of Puerto Rico's most famous native sons.
-Born on this date in 1940, Julia was a success on stage with multiple Tony Award nominations, and on TV and movie screens, making his mark with well-loved and award-winning roles.
+Born March 9, 1940, Julia was a success on stage with multiple Tony Award nominations to his credit, as well as on TV and movie screens, making his mark with well-loved and award-winning roles.
 We're celebrating his life today with a look at some of the highlights of his career.

 One of the roles that first got Julia noticed on a large scale was Rafael the Fixit Man on Sesame Street.
-Rafael was a recurring character in the show's third season in 1971 and '72.
+Rafael was a recurring character in the show's third season from 1971 to 1972.

 Onstage, Julia often took on Shakespeare, as when he played Petruchio opposite Meryl Streep's Kate in The Taming of the Shrew.